LokiLuciferase/phenotrex/docs/usage.rst

 After training, predictive performance metrics averaged over outer CV folds will be printed to stderr, and a new tabular file ``T3SS.misclassifications.tsv`` will be created.
-This file contains the identifiers, phenotypic trait label and fraction of misclassifications of the sample over outer CV folds.
+This file contains the identifiers, phenotypic trait labels and fractions of misclassifications of the sample over outer CV folds.

 .. note::